torvalds/linux/drivers/staging/wusbcore/Documentation/wusb-design-overview.rst

 HWA exposes a Host Controller interface (HWA-HC 0xe0/02/02).
-This has three endpoints (Notifications, Data Transfer In and Data Transfer Out--known as NEP, DTI and DTO in the code).
+This has three endpoints (Notifications, Data Transfer In and Data Transfer Out--kyeswn as NEP, DTI and DTO in the code).

 We reserve UWB bandwidth for our Wireless USB Cluster, create a Cluster ID and tell the HC to use all that.
 Then we start it.
 This means the HC